- Language: en

 If instead you were working for a fix on the 1.4 branch, you would do:

 Assume the work is carried on the ticket_xxxxx branch.
 Make some changes and commit them:

 When writing the commit message, follow the commit message guidelines to ease the work of the merger.
 If you’re uncomfortable with English, try at least to describe precisely what the commit does.

 If you need to do additional work on your branch, commit as often as necessary:

 git commit -m 'Added two more tests for edge cases'

-You can publish your work on GitHub just by doing:
+You can publish your work on GitHub by running:

 git push origin ticket_xxxxx